Author: Himely Hafiz Pushpo

 For UK company directors, determining the most tax-efficient method of remuneration is a critical annual exercise.
 The classic “low salary, high dividend” strategy remains a cornerstone of tax planning, but its effectiveness depends on evolving tax rates, allowances, and National Insurance thresholds.
 This guide provides a strategic overview for directors planning their income for the 2026/27 tax year.
 While the exact rates and thresholds for 2026/27 are subject to future government budgets, planning can be based on the latest confirmed figures.
 This article uses the rates and allowances for the 2024/25 tax year as the basis for forward planning, noting that key thresholds like the Personal Allowance have been frozen until 2028.

-Key Tax Figures for Planning (based on 2024/25 rates)
+Key Tax Figures for Planning (2026/27 rates)

 Understanding the key thresholds is fundamental to effective remuneration planning.

-Corporation Tax: The main rate is 25% for companies with profits over £250,000.
-A small profits rate of 19% applies to profits up to £50,000.
-Marginal relief applies to profits between £50,001 and £250,000.
+Corporation Tax: The main rate remains 25% for companies with profits over £250,000.
+A small profits rate of 19% applies to profits up to £50,000, with marginal relief applying between £50,001 and £250,000.

 Personal Allowance: £12,570.
 Income up to this amount is free of Income Tax.
 This threshold is frozen until April 2028.